- Student life

 Urban and Street Dance (Optional)

-Workshops and seminars explore the nature of dance and urban culture through physical exploration, stylistic concepts and movement identity.
+Practical workshops and seminars explore the nature of dance and urban culture through physical exploration, stylistic concepts and movement identity.

 Site Specific Practices (Optional)